 |Hip replacement||35 - Denmark||282 - Estonia||113|

 |Knee replacement||42 - Italy||839 - Chile||189|

 As can be seen even from this small sample (full results can be seen in the table below), country-to-country wait times varied significantly.

 A common misconception in the U.S. is that countries with universal health care have much longer wait times.
-However, data from nations with universal coverage, and historical data from coverage expansion in the United States, show that patients in other nations have similar or shorter wait times.
+However, data from nations with universal coverage, coupled with historical data from coverage expansion in the United States, show that patients in other nations often have similar or shorter wait times.